 The Sanctuary furniture was in fact the company’s second commission for the World Meeting of Families celebration.
 Specialist Joinery Group launched an event for a book entitled “An Iconic Faith” by renowned author Patricia Keane, who is a presenter on Radio Maria Ireland and is Director of Charity Rebuild for Bosnia.
 It features the story of the company’s progression, the deeply held values of the O’Hagan family and includes details of involvement in the creation of the Icon “Amoris Laetitia” – the joy of love which was unveiled and anointed in Knock on 21st August 2017, then travelled to Rome for a blessing from Pope Francis.

 Specialist Joinery Group are incredibly proud that the Sanctuary furniture has found a fitting new home at the centre of parish life at St. Joseph’s.
-Our involvement in this project has been an incredible moment in the company’s 31 years anniversary.
+Our involvement in this project has been an incredible moment in the company’s 31 year history.